petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 To be clear,
-this level of transparency is laudable, but the lack of automation in workflows presents a huge opportunity to benefit both the community and the individuals.
+this level of transparency is laudable, and failure to reproduce does not necessarily indicate incorrect conclusions, but the lack of automation in workflows presents a huge opportunity to benefit both the community and those who are currently publishing irreproducible work.
-Here I'll explain why and how to get there.
+Here I'll explain the what, why, and how to get there.

-## The benefits
+## What is single button reproducibility?

+Basically, if you can go from raw data to research article with a single command (or button, but the command line is probably more realistic), your project is single button reproducible.
+This should include dependency management, e.g., installing Python or R packages.
+However, we can make exceptions for system-level foundational dependencies like Python,
+R, Julia, Docker, etc.
+The distinction here is that these are generally useful across many projects and do not vary like package versions might.
+So, Python is a foundational dependency but Pandas is not.

-### The benefits to society
+## Benefits to society

+It's not hard to imagine why it would be nice for every single study to ship with a single button reproducible archive.

-### Benefits to the individual
+## Benefits to the individual

 Sadly, individuals are not going to be making decisions like whether or not to automate their research workflows based on the benefits to